Wicked has extended its run in London's West End until November 2021.

-One of the world’s biggest musicals, Wicked has been running at the Apollo Victoria Theatre since 2006 and just celebrated its 13th birthday.
+One of the world's biggest musicals, Wicked has been running at the Apollo Victoria Theatre since 2006 and will soon celebrate its 14th birthday.

 The magical tale reveals the 'true untold story' behind the Wizard Of Oz and just what happened before Dorothy dropped in.
 Featuring some of musical theatre's most iconic songs, such as Defying Gravity, Wicked will send your spirits soaring to heights you’ll never forget.